 Texas Master Gardener Certification

 Only individuals trained in the Texas Master Gardener program are allowed to use the Texas Master Gardener title.
-This title is for use in assisting the Texas AgriLife Extension Service.
+This title is for use in assisting the Texas A&M AgriLife Extension Service.
 The Master Gardener program is broken up into two title certifications, Master Gardener Intern and Master Gardener.
 The following topics outline the information you need to know about the initial Master Gardener Intern certification process:

 • minimum of 60 hours of instruction